Ramadan is the ninth month of the Muslim year, where, for around 30 days and nights, strict fasting is observed from dawn to sunset.

 "There are many dishes that we eat during Ramadan but the freekeh soup - for my family - is very important because it has many benefits and is even considered a superfood these days.
 Dishes like Fattet Djaj (a dish of rice, chicken and pitta bread) as well are very popular.
 Anything hearty and warming to the soul is very much welcome at the table."

-We've rounded up some hearty meals to inspire your iftah (evening meal)...
+Some more hearty meals to inspire your Iftar (evening meal)...

-Feast your eyes on this succulent dish.
-It has a delicate blend of spices your tummy will thank you for.
+Feast your eyes on this succulent dish, flavoured with a delicate blend of spices your tummy will thank you for.
+Pair with some wholegrains with barley, quinoa or brown rice for a filling, nutritious meal that replenishes your energy stores.

-Or if it's a sweet treat you fancy, these date pastries will go down a treat.
-The dates sweeten the soft, buttery pastry, and rose water creates a Middle Eastern taste.
+When it comes to breaking the final fast during Eid, these traditional date pastries will go down a treat.
+The dates sweeten the soft, buttery pastry, and rose water adds a beautiful and delicate fragrance.